JiaWu-Repository/Visualisation-and-Outliers-Removal-via-Weka/README.md

 # Exercise -1
 * Open diabetes data;
-* Use the Visualize panel to select the outliers based on the feature **Diabetes pedigree function**.
+* Use the Visualize panel to select the outliers based on the feature "**diabetes pedigree function**".

 # Exercise -2
 * Find the InterquartileRange in the Filter;
 * Read the detailed information;
 * Apply InterquartileRange and report the outliers;
-* Apply InterquartileRange and report the outliers only based on the feature **Diabetes pedigree function**.
+* Apply InterquartileRange and report the outliers only based on the feature "**diabetes pedigree function**".

 # Exercise -3
-* If we only need to output five outliers based on **Diabetes pedigree function**, how?
+* If we only need to output five outliers based on the feature "**diabetes pedigree function**", how?
-* For this data, we identify the outliers with the values of feature **Diabetes pedigree function** >= 1.6.
+* For this data, we identify the outliers with the values of feature "**diabetes pedigree function**" >= 1.6.
 How to achieve this goal?